ZilongJi/LearningToCluster_Omniglot/README.md

 # LearningToCluster_Omniglot
-Learning to cluster by self-training(Omniglot Demostration)
+Learning to cluster by self-training(Omniglot)